abexsoft/InfoRobots/custom_skin_guide_en_public.md

     *   The 3D mesh data of the robot.
 2.  **AnimBP** (Animation Blueprint)
     *   Controls the motion of the robot during movement and data collection.
-    *   **【C++ Auto-Synchronized Variables】**: The InfoRobot's C++ code automatically updates the following variables in the AnimBP every frame.
+    *   **【C++ Auto-Synchronized Variables】**: The InfoRobot Mod automatically updates the following variables in the AnimBP every frame.
 You must declare these variables inside the AnimBP Event Graph, **matching the case exactly**:
         *   **`mSpeed` (Float)**: The current movement speed of the robot (in cm/s).
 Used for controlling locomotion blend spaces.
         *   **`mIsCollecting` (Boolean)**: Data collection status.
 Automatically set to `true` when the robot arrives at a node or station and plays the data-gathering animation.
 Used to drive state machine transitions.
 3.  **SkinDescriptor** (Configuration Asset)